JonHoyle.com Mirror of MacCompanion

 The Final Frontier ...

-Now for goodbyes:
+And now for goodbyes:

-There are far too many people to thank for allowing me to be successful in this column over the past five years.
+There are far too many people for me to thank for allowing me to be successful in this column over the past five years.
 First and foremost, I want to thank CEO Robert Pritchett, who had faith in me to run this column.
 Robert sought me out, and I hope I have proven him worthy of the pages of his magazine.
 (And as I promised, this indeed will be the last column I'll ever turn in late!)
 Also great thanks to the lovely and overworked Michele Patterson, current MacCompanion Editor-in-Chief, and whose advice and direction has been invaluable.

 I also wish to thank my day employer Eastman Kodak, whose continued presence in the Mac market kept me challenged to be an ever better Mac software developer.
 Their cooperation has allowed me to keep my MacCompanion duties a priority.
-Furthermore, three of of my last four WWDC attendances have been funded by Kodak, for which I am grateful.
+Furthermore, three of my last four WWDC attendances have been funded by Kodak, for which I am grateful.

 And finally, I give my profoundly deepest thanks to my loving and supportive wife, Mary, whose patience shown through many a late night, as I was up against an impending deadline.